finogeeks/finogeeks.github.io/_en_insights/From_eyeballs_to_agents.md

+---
+title: "From Eyeballs to Agents"
+layout: neuronkit
+date: 2025-09-15 00:00:00 +0800
+description: "Monetizing digital services when AI agents, not humans, are doing the surfing"
+permalink: /en/neuronkit/insights/from-eyeballs-to-agents/
+---

 From Eyeballs to Agents: Monetizing Digital Services in the AI Era Introduction
 In the internet age, the dominant paradigm was the “eyeballs economy,” where human attention emerged as the scarcest and most valuable resource.
 Platforms like Google, Facebook, and YouTube thrived by capturing users’ time and focus, monetizing it primarily through advertising.
 Businesses built vast empires by serving targeted ads alongside content, search results, or social feeds, turning user engagement into revenue.
 However, as we transition into the AI age, this model is undergoing a profound shift.
 AI agents—autonomous systems capable of browsing the web, making decisions, and executing tasks on behalf of users—are poised to replace human surfing.
 No longer will humans be the primary navigators of the digital world; instead, intelligent agents will handle research, purchases, and interactions.
 This raises a critical question: How do we monetize digital services when agents, not people, are the ones “surfing the net”?
 This article explores emerging business models, drawing on insights from industry experts and recent analyses, to outline strategies for thriving in this new landscape.